Top 10 Strongest "Metal Gear Solid" Characters

 Real Name: Yevgeny Borisovitch Volgin

 If perhaps not quite as calculating as today's other entries, Colonel Volgin is a physical powerhouse, able to lift enormous amounts of weight with ease.
 Serving as Naked Snake's primary foe in MGS3, Volgin also possesses an unusual gift of electrokinesis, letting him manipulate and project lightning at will.

 But if Volgin was intimidating during Snake Eater, he becomes lethal after, as his injured body is experimented on, leading to his reemergence as "The Man on Fire," a demonic being literally encased in flames.
 Volgin uses his new pyrokinetic abilities to enact vengeance against Venom Snake, though he ultimately realizes he's after the wrong target.

 Real Name: Unknown

 Perhaps second only to Big Boss in renown, The Boss mentored Naked Snake before his notoriety, and the pair developed the CQC (close-quarters combat) fighting style.
-Well-deserving her infamous reputation, The Boss excels as a gunslinger and melee combatant, easily defeating Naked Snake/Big Boss (though his lingering feelings restricted him) and Colonel Volgin.
+Well-deserving of her infamous reputation, The Boss excels as a gunslinger and melee combatant, easily defeating Naked Snake/Big Boss (though his lingering feelings restricted him) and Colonel Volgin.

-Eventually, Naked Snake overcomes his attachments and resolves to defeat her, but even this proves part of The Boss's ultimate plans, as she willingly allowed her nation to orchestrate her death.
+Eventually, Naked Snake overcomes his attachments and resolves to defeat her, but even this proves part of The Boss's ultimate plans, as she willingly allows her nation to orchestrate her death.
 She's also the mother of Revolver Ocelot, though whether either of them is aware of this is unclear.